 If any of these apply to your situation, you are likely able to take the other driver to court to obtain compensation for losses not covered under insurance, such as pain and suffering.

 In Florida, the statute of limitations for filing a lawsuit against the other driver is four years from the date of the accident.
 It is always advisable to not wait until the 11th hour to file suit, so make sure to leave yourself plenty of time when preparing to take legal action after a car accident.

 Consulting With a Professional

-For over 30 years, the law offices of Payer Law Group have been advising car accident victims in Orlando and statewide whose losses go above and beyond Florida’s no-fault statutes.
+For over 30 years, Payer Law has been advising car accident victims in Orlando and statewide whose losses go above and beyond Florida’s no-fault statutes.
 If you believe you are entitled to compensation for pain and suffering as well as other losses incurred as a result of serious injuries from a car accident, contact the Orlando car accident attorneys at Payer Law today to get the support you deserve.